 - Fearful/ Avoidant (negative view of self and others).

-Can our attachment style change?
+Can attachment styles change?

 Crittenden (2005) suggests that attachment experiences can impact on our neurobiology significantly in the first two years of life.
 However, attachments are ‘plastic’ and are open to change if people experience life events that are inconsistent with the initial attachment that is developed.